A computer purchase is a financial transaction.

 3. Category of Account:

-Computers and banks are Assets and fall under the category of the Real Account.
-Computer Vendor Payable will be a liability.
-So, it falls under the category of the Personal Account.
+Computers and banks are Assets and fall under the Real Account category.
+Computer Vendor Payable will be a liability, so it falls under the Personal Account category.

 4. Applicable Accounting Rules: